 If you are familiar with passive sourcing, you are most likely familiar with using platforms like LinkedIn.
 Today, the majority of recruiters say LinkedIn is less effective because it is saturated with recruiters using the same keyword search strings.
 As skills become more and more critical in hiring decisions, defining an ideal candidate profile is vital to finding the right talent.
 Keyword search requires human input of assumptions–assumptions that can actually reduce the ability to find the very people who would be most effective in a role.
 Sadly, in an effort to try and reduce the noise, many hiring managers and recruiters subscribe to the idea that there are certain obvious signifiers of the best candidates, such as that they are from Ivy League schools or have worked at Fortune 500 companies.
 However, people are multidimensional; screening on a few parameters simply because it is easy is like the old joke about the man looking for his lost keys under the streetlamp, not because he dropped them there but because that is where the light is.

-There is a better way: using the newly-developed methods of artificial intelligence and candidate modeling enables the discovery of top talent by leveraging AI to change the way we search for people, to change behaviors, and ultimately to remove human bias based on a need for over-simplifying human complexity.
+There is a better way: using the newly-developed methods of artificial intelligence and ideal candidate modeling enables the discovery of top talent by leveraging AI to change the way we search for people, to change behaviors, and ultimately to remove human bias based on a need for over-simplifying human complexity.
 Whether it’s a recession or even a talent surplus requiring selection of the most qualified talent, we are confident that shifting out of the old paradigm of keyword search and into the application of Talent Intelligence to modeling ideal candidates will be the first step to succeeding in a challenging environment.
 During a recession, finding the right people at scale and optimizing spend is of the utmost importance.

 This is where passive sourcing leveraging Talent Intelligence and candidate modeling needs to become a key tactic in your talent acquisition strategy.
 Talent decisions shift from manual recruiting processes riddled with unconscious bias to predictive intelligence and automation.
 Using an automated, AI-driven approach, rather than traditional manual methods or keyword matching means that you can expand the candidate pool to an available database containing 90% of white-collar workers in the world.
 This combination of automation and big data enables recruiters effectively to source passive talent, which constitutes 95% of the highest quality and in-demand talent in the entire labor market.
 Talent Intelligence empowers recruiters with instant, automated access to this candidate pool and delivers a ranked slate of highly qualified candidates–no more scouring LinkedIn for candidates with human-biased search strings that lead to the same candidate profiles already solicited by thousands of other recruiters.